akeed/akeed.github.io/docs/articles/Work-life-so-far/index.md

 ## From Data-Intensive Science to Enterprise AI Leadership at Telia

-In 2015, I transitioned into Telia Company to help build industrial-scale analytics and AI capabilities.
+In 2015, I transitioned into Telia Company to help build industrial-scale analytics and AI capabilities across the Nordic and Baltic region.
+This move was a natural continuation of my work in data-intensive computing, cloud infrastructure, and distributed systems—now applied inside a large, data-rich, commercial environment.

 ---